In this guide we look at Options Trading.

 Options are derivatives contracts, just like futures.
 Options are specifically contracts that provide traders and investors with the right to buy or sell an underlying asset at a specific price in the future.
-Unlike futures, however, there is no obligation to exercise an option when the contract reaches its maturity date.
+Unlike Futures, however, there is no obligation to exercise an option when the contract reaches its maturity date.

-Options contracts break down into the following:
+Options contracts break down into the following two types:

-- Call options: Lets you buy something at the strike price.
-For example, if the market was much higher than the strike price, you could buy something more cheaply, then sell it more expensively.
+- Call Options: Lets you buy something at the strike price.
+For example, if the market was much higher than the strike price, you could buy something more cheaply then sell it more expensively.

-You can also sell options if you already own something, like a share, and want to earn extra income from it.
-This is called ‘writing’ an option.
+You can also sell options if you already own something, such as a share, and want to earn extra income from it.
+This is called writing an option.
 You are offering to sell it to someone holding the contract at the strike price.
 However, if the owner of your option chooses not to exercise it, and it expires, you still get to keep the premium they paid you.
 The downside, of course, is that the option might indeed get exercised and you would need to sell them the share at the strike price.
 You would still get to keep the premium, of course.

-How are options valued?
+How are Options valued?

 - In the money: A call option is considered to be ‘in the money’ if the current market value of the underlying stock or other asset is above the strike price.
 Remember, a call option gives you the right to buy at the strike price.
 Being in the money means you could use it to buy something at below the market price (and sell it in the market for a profit if you wanted).
 An in the money put option gives you the right to sell at above the market price – you can sell something at a higher price than the market would give you for it.
 In the money options are the ones that will let you make money if you exercise them.

 - Out of the money: An out of the money option is one where there is no profitable angle, at the moment.
 So, an out of the money call option has a strike price that is above the market price.
 Why would you want to exercise your right to buy above the market price?
-You wouldn’t.
+You probably wouldn’t.
 Hence, it is out of the money.

-Now, there are two components of the value of an option: its intrinsic value and time value.
+Lastly, there are two components of the value of an option: its intrinsic value and time value.
 These are useful ways to analyse an option.

-- Intrinsic value: this is a measure of how much your option is in the money.
+- Intrinsic Value: this is a measure of how much your option is in the money.
 What would your potential profit be if you exercised it?

-- Time value: This is the difference between the intrinsic value above, and the premium.
+- Time Value: This is the difference between the intrinsic value above, and the premium.
 How much did you pay for it, and how much profit will still accrue to you?
 The longer the time to an option’s expiry date, the higher the premium will be.
 For example, an out of the money option, be it a call or a put, is going to be worth a lot less if it only has a few days left, especially if it is well wide of the current market price.